JustusAdam/codeql-experimentation/cpp/README.md

 # Results for C++

+The `query` directory contains a codeql pack with the queries I tried on this.
+Mostly the `simple-source-sink.ql` query.

 | Experiment | Description | Result |
 |-|-|-|
 | `simple-flow` | A simple, global data flow problem | ✅ |